-Rome’s most famous square, Piazza Navona ★★★, is a gorgeous baroque gem, lined with cafes and restaurants, and often crowded with tourists, street artists, and performers by day and night.
-Its long, thin shape follows the contours of the old Roman Stadium of Domitian, where chariot races once took place, still a ruin until a mid-17th-century makeover by Pope Innocent X. The twin-towered facade of 17th-century Sant’Agnese in Agone lies on the piazza’s western side, while the Fontana dei Quattro Fiumi (Fountain of the Four Rivers) ★★★ opposite is one of three great fountains in the square, this one a creation of Bernini, topped with an Egyptian obelisk.
-The four stone personifications below symbolize the world’s greatest rivers: the Ganges, Danube, River Plate, and Nile.
+Rome’s most famous square, Piazza Navona ★★★, is a gorgeous baroque gem, lined with cafes and restaurants and often crammed with tourists, street artists, and pigeons.
+Its long, oval shape follows the contours of the old ruined Roman Stadium of Domitian, where chariot races once took place, made over in the mid-17th century by Pope Innocent X. The twin-towered facade of 17th-century Sant’Agnese in Agone lies on the piazza’s western side, while the Fontana dei Quattro Fiumi (Fountain of the Four Rivers) ★★★ opposite is one of three great fountains in the square, this one a typically exuberant creation by Bernini, topped with an Egyptian obelisk.
+The four stone personifications below symbolize the world’s greatest rivers: the Ganges, Danube, de la Plata, and Nile.
 It’s fun to try to figure out which is which.
 (Hint: The figure with the shroud on its head is the Nile, so represented because the river’s source was unknown at the time.)
-At the south end is the Fontana del Moro (Fountain of the Moor), also by Bernini; the Fontana di Nettuno (Fountain of Neptune) is a 19th-century addition.
+At the south end is Bernini’s Fontana del Moro (Fountain of the Moor) and the 19th-century Fontana di Nettuno (Fountain of Neptune).